mac1253/drupal-signage/README.md

 2. In the widget column, hide the following fields: Authored by, Authored on, Promoted to Front page, Stickys at top of lists, URL alias
 3. Change the following value in the widget column for these fields

- Slide Campus Ref = Check boxes/Radio buttons
- Slide Building Ref = Check boxes/Radio buttons
+ Slide Campus Ref = Check boxes/Radio buttons and Slide Building Ref = Check boxes/Radio buttons

 4. Click the save button